Battle of the Strait of Otranto (1917): Convoy action

 At around 03:30 Italian time on 15 May, shortly after the Italian convoy turned to a heading of 310 degrees to proceed toward Vlorë, Borea sighted Csepel and Balaton, which in turn had sighted the Italian convoy at 03:06 Austro-Hungarian time (which differed from Italian time) and were steering to attack it.
 Uncertain of their identity, Borea closed the range to around 1,000 m and made recognition signals.
 In response, Csepel opened gunfire at 03:24 Austro-Hungarian time.
 Borea maneuvered to make a torpedo attack against Csepel, but Csepel scored a hit that burst one of Borea′s steam pipes, immobilizing her.
 Csepel then hit Borea with two shells which struck near her waterline, and Borea began to list.
 Borea then took a shell hit on her bow.
 In the meantime, Balaton attacked the three merchant ships of the convoy.
 Carroccio, which was carrying munitions, and Verità caught fire and their crews abandoned ship; Carroccio sank later, but Verità remained afloat and eventually reached port.
 Bersagliere suffered only slight damage and escaped.
 The clash ended at 03:45 when the two Austro-Hungarian ships withdrew.
 Borea′s crew abandoned ship, and she sank at 05:20 on 15 May 1917.
 Her crew suffered 11 men killed and 12 wounded.

 Raid on the drifters

 British drifters steaming from their base in the Adriatic Sea to the Otranto Barrage.

 The three Austro-Hungarian cruisers were able to pass through the line of drifters, and at 03:30 began attacking the small barrage ships.
 The Austro-Hungarians frequently gave the drifter crews warning to abandon ship before opening fire.
 In some instances, the drifter crews chose to fight: Gowan Lee returned the Austro-Hungarian ships' fire.
 Gowan Lee was heavily damaged, but remained afloat; her captain—Joseph Watt—was later awarded the Victoria Cross for his actions during the battle.

-There were 47 drifters in Barrage on the night of 14–15 May; the Austro-Hungarians managed to sink 14 drifters and damage four more.
+There were 47 drifters in the Barrage on the night of 14–15 May; the Austro-Hungarians managed to sink 14 drifters and damage four more.
 The lack of sufficient Allied escorts forced the withdrawal of the remaining blockading ships, although only for a short time.